Samsung/tizen-docs/docs/application/native/guides/app-management/common-appcontrol.md

 ## VPN Service

-The VPN service application control is supported since Tizen 3.0, in mobile applications only.
+The VPN service application control is supported only in mobile applications since Tizen 3.0.

 ### Connecting and Disconnecting VPN